EidKit SSO Integration

 | CE81 chain → MAI GenPKI Sub-CA | The chip's authentication key was issued by MAI |

-| CA binding (ECDH, BSI TR-03110) | The chip that signed CE81 holds exactly the Q_chip key from the identity — split-proof attack is impossible |
+| CA binding (ECDH, BSI TR-03110) | The chip that signed CE81 holds exactly the Q_chip key from the identity — split-proof attack with a different name is impossible |

 PIN proof: Active Authentication on the CEI chip requires verification of the 4-digit auth PIN before CE81 can sign the challenge.
 A valid AA signature implies the user knows the PIN of the physical card.